msathe-tech/standalone-abm/updated_README.md

 ### F: Login to Anthos console

-1. Now that Anthos is installed, you need to update your $PATH to specify the newly generated Kube Config file for ABM cluster.
-Execute these steps in both `non-root` and `root` user.
+1. Now that Anthos is installed, you need to update your $PATH to specify the newly generated Kube Config file for the newly created ABM cluster.
+Execute these steps as both `non-root` and `root` users.

 ```
 mkdir -p $HOME/.kube